 If the BEST UP session is setup for end-to-end security to the EAS, then:

-The UP service may utilize the EMSDP protocol or another protocol with PSK, e.g., IKE/IPsec or (D)TLS.
+The UP service may utilize the EMSDP protocol for user plane data transmission or may use another protocol with PSK, e.g., IKE/IPsec or (D)TLS for user plane data transmission.

 The key used by the UE to encrypt and decrypt data messages (when required) is KE2Eenc and to integrity protect the message is KE2Eint.